Christ Church Tower, Crewe: History

 Christ Church was built for the Grand Junction Railway in 1843, and was almost certainly designed by John Cunningham.
 The church was consecrated on 18 December 1845 by the Rt Revd John Bird Sumner, Bishop of Chester.
 Aisles were added in 1864, the tower in 1877, the chancel in 1898 and a northeast chapel in 1906.

 In 1977 the nave and aisles were demolished due to dry rot.
 The Diocese of Chester declared the tower and baptistry redundant on 1 June 1980.
 However, services continued to be held in the surviving part of the church until November 2013.

 Architecture

-The tower is built of iyellow sandstone with angle buttresses.
+The tower is built of yellow sandstone with angle buttresses.
 It has a west door above which is a hood mould, its stops carved with faces.
 Over this is a window with Geometric tracery.
 Higher on the tower are more windows, some of which are lancets, and others have trefoil heads.
 On each side of the tower is a clock dial set in diapered panels.
 The top stage has louvred triple-lancet bell openings.
 On the top of the tower is a stepped and gabled parapet, with octagonal crocketed pinnacles at the corners.
 Originally the tower had an iron crown that was made in the railway workshops.

 Some of the walls of the church remain, including parts of the red brick chancel.
 Also retained is a pair of columns: survivors of a set that until 1901 supported galleries in the nave.